Chili Oil Chicken Wings

 Other wings recipes to try

-If you are anything like me, you like to have multiple flavor options of wings to feast on.
+If you are anything like me, you enjoy having multiple flavor options of wings to feast on.
 You can easily grill up a huge pile of wings with the same seasoning, then top them with a different sauce.

 Be sure to check out all of our other delicious wing recipes, like our Lemon Pepper, Honey Garlic, Buffalo, Garlic Parmesan, and Mango Habanero.